-To check if your child is eligible, apply online for an immediate response or call 01473 260989 for advice.
+To check if your child is eligible, apply online for an immediate response or Call 0345 606 6067 if you have any questions or email us at freeschoolmeals@suffolk.gov.uk.

 You can apply online for free school meals.
 To do so, please visit: